D4koon/WhatsappTray/README.md

 ## Features:
 - Minimize/Close button sends WhatsApp window to tray
-- Esc key sens WhatsApp window to tray
 - Toggle WhatsApp window by clicking on the tray icon
+- Show unread messages in tray-icon
+- Esc key sends WhatsApp window to tray (optional)

 ## Configuration:
 WhatsappTray can be configured through: